Mystery Case Files: Huntsville (2005)

 Mystery Case Files: Huntsville is the first installment in the Mystery Case Files franchise and was released in November 2005.
 The player takes the role of a master detective to solve a series of seemingly random crimes in the small town of Huntsville.
 The game features a number of locations to explore and introduced the Crime Computer which is still a main part of the series.
-As the levels progressed, the detective discovers that the apprehended criminals are associated with a special organization called S.T.A.I.N.
-Every member of the organization has a trademark, all the members have a tattoo of a Skeleted Head tattooed at any part of their body or placed in items.
-All of them have different styles of Smulge such as Handwork Building, Scratch Folk, Thievery and more.

-Following its release on November 18, 2005, Mystery Case Files: Huntsville broke all previous casual game sales records by over 100%, selling over $1 million worth of digitally distributed (downloaded) copies in under three months.
+Following its release, Mystery Case Files: Huntsville broke all previous casual game sales records by over 100%, selling over $1 million worth of digitally distributed (downloaded) copies in under three months.
 As a result, it moved into the top 10 sales positions on all major casual game distribution websites.

 It was initially released as an online game download for the PC and soon after for the Mac OS.
-In July 2006, Big Fish Games signed an agreement with Activision Value to distribute the game beginning in September 2006 at retail locations throughout the United States.
+In July 2006, Big Fish Games signed an agreement with Activision Value to distribute the game beginning in September at retail locations throughout the United States.

 Prime Suspects (2006)

-Mystery Case Files: Prime Suspects is the second installment in the Mystery Case Files franchise and was released in April 2006.
+Mystery Case Files: Prime Suspects is the second installment and was released in April 2006.
 The player is tasked with investigating the disappearance of the Queen's Hope Diamond in Capital City.
-Mystery Case Files: Prime Suspects added items that players have to discover to unlock later levels (such as finding a battery to power a flashlight).
-Characters also became a more prominent part of the series with the investigation revolving around multiple characters with different persons.
+Prime Suspects added items that players have to discover to unlock later levels (such as finding a battery to power a flashlight).
+Characters also became a more prominent part of the series with the investigation revolving around multiple characters with different personalities.

 Gamezebo.com noted the game had good art, story and replayability, but that later levels were repetitive and difficulty did not increase.

+The Academy of Interactive Arts & Sciences nominated Prime Suspects for "Downloadable Game of the Year" at the 10th Annual Interactive Achievement Awards.